Skip to main content

 Concern

-The owner feared the refrigerant had leaked out, leading to a costly gas top-up or a compressor check.
+Leaked-out refrigerant was the assumption, leading to a costly gas top-up or a compressor check.

 Found